Green-404/Notes-of-MIT-Algorithm/lecture1.md

     - **Σ Θ(j) = Θ(j^2)**
 ## Merge sort
   - Idea: **Recursive program**
-  - ==The main idea is to decrease the problem's scale by using divide and conquer==
+  - `The main idea is to decrease the problem's scale by using divide and conquer`
   ```
   Merge-Sort(A,1,n)
   1. If n = 1, done